ankyrockstar26/Threat-Hunting/README.md

 # Threat-Hunting

-This repository will contain sigma rules, detections with multiple EDR's like
+This repository will contain sigma rules, detections in multiple EDR's like

 1. Crowdstrike
 2. Defender